 Because none of the major mapping or GPS apps provide toll cost information, it's impossible to tell if there is a cheaper route available that will save you money on tolls.
 However when viewing routes through the Tollsmart app these costs are displayed, and often reveal that significant savings can be achieved by taking an alternate route than may add on only a little extra driving time.

 For example, driving a car from Philadelphia, PA to Chicago, IL will cost $69 in tolls (cash rate) but there is an alternative route that will save you nearly $30 and only require an additional 15 minutes of driving time.
 That's saving nearly $2 per minute of extra driving time!

-Now that gas prices have plummeted to a national average of around $2 per gallon, if your summer travel takes you through a heavily tolled region like the northeast US you’re likely to spend more — and possibly substantially more — on tolls than gas.
+Now that gas prices have remained at a national average of around $3 per gallon, if your summer travel takes you through a heavily tolled region like the northeast US you’re likely to spend more — and possibly substantially more — on tolls than gas.
 For example, a one-way trip from DC to NYC in a 2014 Honda Accord will only cost you around $10 in gas according to the website Cost2Drive, but $44 in tolls (cash rate) —more than 4X the amount!